MacLaren Art Centre Board of Directors

 Jim Harris – City Councilor

 Jim Harris is a life-long Barrie resident with a history of giving back to the community.
 He has volunteered for many local service groups and served as a board member for the Seasons Centre for Grieving Children and Simcoe Community Services Client Rights Advisory, among others.
 Jim earned the 2018 Chief of Police Award from Barrie Police Services for his research that evaluated the impact of their Crisis Intervention Team Training Program on officers in the field.
-As a volunteer In his professional life, Jim has championed a variety of projects within the city, ranging from expanded access to health care, to improved telemedicine and health training programs, to new service partnerships, affordable housing and city events.
-He is currently the Director of Operations for the Canadian Mental Health Association, Ontario Division.
+As a volunteer and in his professional life, Jim has championed a variety of projects within the city, including most recently chairing the City of Barrie Performing Arts Centre Task Force.
+He is currently the Director of Operations and Planning for New Path Youth and Family Services.
 Jim completed his undergraduate degree at Wilfred Laurier University has a MPA from the University of Liverpool.
 He is presently a Barrie City Councillor for Ward 8.
-Jim joined the MacLaren Board in 2019, and is Chair of the Community Engagement Committee.
+Jim joined the MacLaren Board in 2019.

 Tim Krywulak is the Associate Dean for Design, Visual Arts and Computer Studies programs at Georgian College.
 Previously, he was a Professor in the Research Analyst and Big Data Analytics programs.
-Prior to his career at Georgian College, Tim was Team Lead for the Ontario Health Innovation Council Secretariat, a cross-Ministry initiative resulting in the creation of the Office of the Chief Health Innovation Strategist and a new $20 million investment for health care innovation in Ontario.
-He has more than a decade of experience in developing, implementing and leading team-based research projects with organizations such as the Canadian Apprenticeship Forum, the Conference Board of Canada and the Council of Canadian Academies.
-Other past roles include Senior Advisor with the Ontario Ministry of Health and Long-Term Care, Program Director with the Council of Canadian Academies and Senior Research Associate with the Conference Board of Canada.
+Prior to joining Georgian College, Tim was a researcher and project manager with organizations such as the Ontario Ministry of Health and Long-Term Care, the Conference Board of Canada, and the Canadian Apprenticeship Forum.
 He holds a PhD in Canadian History from Carleton University and Project Management Professional designation from the Project Management Institute.
-Tim has also taught courses with Carleton University, Seneca College and the Royal Military College of Canada.
-He joined the MacLaren Board in 2018, and is a member of the Marketing and Development Committee.
+Tim has also taught courses with Carleton University, Seneca College, and the Royal Military College of Canada.
+He joined the MacLaren Board in 2018, and is Chair of the MacLaren’s Policy ReviewTask Force.

 Gary Pearson is the Principal of Pearson Engineering Ltd, a civil consulting and engineering firm providing municipal consulting services and land development services to private sector clients.
 He has a Bachelor of Applied Science in Civil Engineering from the University of Ottawa.
 Gary is a member of numerous industry associations including Simcoe County Home Builders’ Association and Building Industry and Land Development Association.
 Supporting the community has always been a top priority for Gary.
 He is pleased to sponsor local hockey and baseball teams as well as events such as the Barrie Film Festival and the Lakeside Party organized by the Gilda’s Club Simcoe Muskoka.
 Outside of his professional life, Gary enjoys playing golf and spending time at his family cottage on Georgian Bay.
 He joined the MacLaren Board in 2018, and is a member of the Marketing and Development Committee.